 - 2 cups of frozen sweet corn

-- 2 cans (16 ounces each black beans, drained and rinsed)
+- 2 cans (16 ounces each) beans — pinto, garbanzo, great northern, kidney beans, etc. — drained and rinsed

 - Heat the oil in a skillet and sauté the onions, garlic and red pepper flakes.
 Cook 1 minute, then add chili powder and cumin and cook 2 minutes, stirring.